CMUAbstract/POPT-CacheSim-HPCA21/simulators/README.md

 All levels of cache use 64B cache line size and are non-inclusive.

+NOTE: This cache simulator does not model coherence because we mostly analyze pull-style graph applications (shared data is read-only)

 ### Adding cache replacement policies

 We are mostly concerned with the replacement policy at the LLC (for